-77Glasgow RE, Mulvihill SJ.
+Glasgow RE, Mulvihill SJ.
 Hospital volume influences outcome in patients undergoing pancreatic resection for cancer.
 West J Med 1996;165(5):294-300.

-78Lieberman MD, Kilburn H, Lindsey M, et al. Relation of perioperative deaths to hospital volume among patients undergoing pancreatic resection for malignancy.
+Lieberman MD, Kilburn H, Lindsey M, et al. Relation of perioperative deaths to hospital volume among patients undergoing pancreatic resection for malignancy.
 Ann Surg 1995;222(5):638-45.

-Pediatric Heart Surgery Mortality Rate
+Pediatric Heart Surgery Mortality Rate (IQI 10)

-Pediatric heart surgery requires proficiency with the use of complex equipment, and technical errors may lead to clinically significant complications, such as arrhythmias, congestive heart failure, and death.
+Pediatric heart surgery requires proficiency with the use of complex equipment; and technical errors may lead to clinically significant complications, such as arrhythmias, congestive heart failure, and death.

 Relationship to Quality Better processes of care may reduce mortality for pediatric heart surgery, which represents better quality care.
 Benchmark State, regional, or peer group average.
-Definition Number of deaths per 100 patients with discharge procedure code of pediatric heart surgery.
-Numerator Number of deaths with a code of pediatric heart surgery in any procedure field.
-Denominator Discharges with ICD-9-CM procedure codes for (1) specified heart surgery in any field or (2) any heart surgery and diagnosis of hypoplastic left heart syndrome in any field.
+Definition Number of deaths per 100 patients with selected discharge procedure code of pediatric heart surgery.
+Numerator Number of deaths with a code of pediatric heart surgery in any procedure field with ICD-9-CM diagnosis of congenital heart disease in any field.
+Denominator Discharges with ICD-9-CM procedure codes for congenital heart disease (1P) in any field or non-specific heart surgery (2P) in any field with ICD-9-CM diagnosis of congenital heart disease (2D) in any field.
 Age less than 18 years old.
-Exclude patients transferring to another short-term hospital and MDC 14 (pregnancy, childbirth, and puerperium).
-(See Appendix A for additional exclusions.)
-Type of Indicator Provider Level, Mortality Indicator for Inpatient Procedures Empirical Rating 3
+Exclude MDC 14 (pregnancy, childbirth and pueperium); patients with transcatheter interventions (either 3AP, 3BP, 3CP, 3DP, 3EP with 3D, or 3FP) as single cardiac procedures, performed without bypass (5P) but with catheterization (6P); patients with septal defects (4P) as single cardiac procedures without bypass (5P); heart transplant (7P); premature infants (4D) with PDA closure (3D and 3EP) as only cardiac procedure; age less than 30 days with PDA closure as only cardiac procedure; missing discharge disposition (DISP=missing); and transferring to another short-term hospital (DISP=2).
+See Appendix A for detailed information on the exclusion categories.
+Type of Indicator Provider Level, Mortality Indicator for Inpatient Procedures Empirical Performance Population Rate: 4.97 per 100 discharges at risk 3 Empirical Rating

 Pediatric heart surgeries range from fairly straightforward to rather complex procedures, and studies have noted that providers with higher volumes have lower mortality rates.
-This suggests that providers with higher volumes have some characteristics, either structurally or with regard to processes, that influence mortality.
+This suggests that providers with higher volumes have some characteristics, either structurally or with regard to processes that influence mortality.